pulumi/pulumi-awsx/sdk/python/README.md

 The AWS Infrastructure package is intended to provide [component](https://www.pulumi.com/docs/intro/concepts/resources/components/) wrappers around many core AWS 'raw' resources to make them easier and more convenient to use.
 In general, the `@pulumi/awsx` package mirrors the module structure of `@pulumi/aws` (i.e. `@pulumi/awsx/ecs` or `@pulumi/awsx/ec2`).
 These [components](https://www.pulumi.com/docs/intro/concepts/resources/components/) are designed to take care of much of the redundancy and boilerplate necessary when using the raw AWS resources, while still striving to expose all underlying functionality if needed.

 The AWS Infrastructure package undergoes constant improvements and additions.
-While we will strive to maintain backward compatability here, we will occasionally make breaks here as appropriate if it helps improve the overall quality of this package.
+While we will strive to maintain backward compatibility here, we will occasionally make breaks here as appropriate if it helps improve the overall quality of this package.

 The AWS Infrastructure package exposes many high level abstractions.
 Including: